Jamsek-m/diploma-thesis/README.md

 ## Abstract (EN)

-Nowadays metrics monitoring is becoming increasingly important activity.
-With monitoring of various metrics, developers get feedback about application quality, intuitiveness of user interface and application's users, which developers can use to improve their application and service.
+Metrics monitoring is nowadays becoming an increasingly important activity.
+By monitoring various application metrics, developers get feedback on the application quality, intuitiveness of the user interface and application's users, which developers can then use to improve their application and service.

-In diploma thesis we deal with the topic of monitoring metrics.
-We are focusing on passive monitoring that is monitoring whole set of application users.
-Further, we are researching one of the technologies of passive monitoring – real user monitoring and its usage in single page applications.
-Today very popular single page applications, with their different way of working than classical web pages, demand some changes in the way we collect metrics.
+In this thesis we deal with the topic of monitoring metrics.
+We are focusing on the passive monitoring that is monitoring a whole set of application users.
+Further, we are researching one of the technologies of passive monitoring – real user monitoring and its usage in single page applications, which differ from the classical web pages and thus demand some changes in the way we collect their metrics.

-Result of diploma thesis is a generic platform for metrics monitoring, adjusted for single page applications.
-Platform enables monitoring of metrics, important for single page applications, in real time and independently of used framework for development of such applications.
+Result of the thesis is a generic platform for metrics monitoring, adjusted for the single page applications.
+Platform enables monitoring of metrics, important for the single page applications, in real time and independently of the used framework for development of such applications.

 ## Content